|Photo: John Raffaghello|

 The pedicel loosely attaches the scales to butterfly wings and they fall off easily.
 If we touch butterflies dozens of these scales fall off.
 It looks like powder.
 Although it doesn't hurt, scientists debate if these scales falling off harms the butterfly.
 Some believe no harm comes to the butterfly, while others believe in time, the more scales that fall off will impair the butterflies ability to fly well.

 As butterflies age it is not uncommon for their wings to become tattered, torn and the colors also can begin to fade.
 Once damage occurs, the wings do not repair themselves.
-This is because hemolymph does not flow throughout the entire wing, only the vein.
+This is because hemolymph doesn't flow throughout the entire wing, only the vein.

 Below the picture on the left shows where scales have fallen off.